 Our policies on hazing are very clear on what actions the university may take when an alleged incident occurs.
 Generally speaking, whenever there is a hazing allegation or other serious violation of UB’s student code of conduct, students are immediately suspended by the university.
 Such alleged incidents are then investigated, and final determination of a student’s academic status results from the university’s judicial process.
 This could lead to long-term suspensions or expulsion from UB.

 Organized student life programs are a valuable part of the university environment and help further UB’s educational mission.
 The university formally recognizes the status of those student organizations that abide by UB polices and the student code of conduct.
 Recognized student organizations further the university's educational mission.
-The university actively warns students not to join or participate in the activities of “unrecognized” fraternities and sororities because these organizations do not commit to the university’s high standards governing student behavior and organizational activities.
+The university actively warns students not to join or participate in the activities of “unrecognized” fraternal groups because these organizations do not commit to the university’s high standards governing student behavior and organizational activities.

 Recognized organizations encourage academic excellence, self-governance, and service to the university and greater community.
 They offer opportunities for leadership and encourage mutual respect for others.

 UB has more than 35 recognized social fraternities and sororities affiliated with our campus.
 These organizations are expected to complement the university's educational mission and to comply with campus policies, rules and regulations, as well as federal, state, and local laws.

 To guide fraternities and sororities on our campus in a positive direction, the university has instituted a number of specific policies and procedures.
 Such policies include deferred recruitment.
 This means that freshmen are not eligible for membership in a fraternity or sorority until they have earned 12 credits and have a GPA of at least 2.5.
 This encourages students to focus on their academic success before they become heavily involved in an organization that requires a serious time commitment.